-The playbooks take care of a number smaller or equal to the total of our robots in game, each of them sets a behavior for each robot and verify how the opponent team is performing on a smaller section of the field.
-Then, each behavior is responsible for what the robot will do, activating skills according to how is the game near him.
+The Playbooks take care of a number smaller or equal to the total of our robots in game.
+Each Playbook sets a Behavior for each robot and verify how the opponent team is performing on a smaller section of the field.
+Then, each Behavior is responsible for the actions of the robot, activating Skills according to how is the game near him.